erikdubois/Arc-Theme-Colora/README.md

 ### Installation

-**Important:** Remove all older versions of the theme from your system before you proceed any further.

-The result of the scripts of Horst will be called Arc, Arc-Darker, Arc-Dark no matter what colour you choose.
+**Important:** The script of Horst3180 is build this way that the output will be to /usr/share/themes and that the directories will be called Arc, Arc-Dark and Arc-Darker.
+If you have already Arc installed. **It will be overwritten.**
-Rename the folders to a new colouring name.

-    sudo rm -rf /usr/share/themes/{Arc,Arc-Darker,Arc-Dark}
-    rm -rf ~/.local/share/themes/{Arc,Arc-Darker,Arc-Dark}
-    rm -rf ~/.themes/{Arc,Arc-Darker,Arc-Dark}

-If you do not, remove them, my guess is that they will be overwritten.
-And I guess it will leave some residual code from the old version.
+**But we have a script to reinstall the original arc theme at the end.**

-To build the theme you'll need following applications. <b>We will install them via script 3.</b>
+To build the arc theme you'll need following applications.
+<b>We will install them via script 3.</b>

     * `optipng`
     * `inkscape`